The Initial Setup Wizard helps onboarding specialists guide managers through key configuration steps for the WorkEasy platform.

 The Welcome landing page introduces new users to the onboarding process to begin the system configuration.

-Name format: Controls how employee names are shown (for example, First name – Last name).
+Name format: Controls how employee names are shown.

 Time format: Sets how time is displayed, such as 12-hour or 24-hour clock.

-Default time zone: Sets the system's primary time zone for accurate scheduling and time tracking.
+Default time zone: Sets the system's primary time zone for scheduling and time tracking.

 Payroll frequency: Sets how often payroll runs, such as weekly or bi-weekly.